stonybrook-lin539/main/source/main/01_intro/01_notation.md

 - Assign colors to specific symbols and types of objects.
   In my personal experience, I can tell pretty easily how well I understand a paper based on how I would color its math.
-  At first, it's all just black, but as I get a deeper understanding of the objects and how they hang together I construct an internal coloring system for myself.
+  At first, it's all just black, but as I gain a deeper understanding of the objects and how they hang together I construct an internal coloring system for myself.
   So grammars are blue, automata green, certain variables that keep reoccurring are purple and teal, and so on.
   If you use the pdf versions of the units, you can literally add colors to all the symbols, and that way the logic of the pages will reveal itself more clearly to you.